humhub/documentation/docs/professional-edition/saas.md

 - saas-edge-ca1.humhub.zone.
 (North America / Canada)
 - saas-edge-sgp1.humhub.zone.
 (Asia / Singapore)

-Once this is set up, all you need to do is add the custom domain in ``Admin --> Cloud Hosting --> Custom Domain``.
+Once this is set up, all you need to do is add the custom domain in `Admin > Cloud Hosting > Custom Domain`.
 Please note that it may take up to 15 minutes for our systems to process and apply the changes.

 A Let's Encrypt SSL certificate is automatically created within 2 hours.